-Accessible holiday accommodation of the very best kind!
-Seafarers Diamond Beach is a wheelchair user and dog lovers' dream holiday home come true.
-Purpose-built to support people with disabilities…
+Seafarers Diamond Beach is a wheelchair user and dog lover's dream holiday home come true.

-Accessible holiday accommodation of the very best kind!
-Seafarers Diamond Beach is a wheelchair user and dog lovers' dream holiday home come true.
+Seafarers Diamond Beach is a wheelchair user and dog lover's dream holiday home come true.

-Seafarers Diamond Beach features a private pool with its own pool hoist; large roll-in, hob-free bathroom; wide entrance ramps and pathways plus doors/hallways; grab rails; supplied accessible equipment (including a pool hoist and beach wheelchair and electrical hi-lo bed) and easy one level living.
+Seafarers Diamond Beach features a private accessible pool with pool hoist; large roll-in, hob-free bathroom; wide entrance ramps and pathways, grab rails; supplied accessible equipment (including a pool hoist, beach wheelchair, electrical hi-lo bed, mobile personal hoist and shower commode) and easy one level, relaxed wheelchair friendly accessible living throughout.

-The fully self-contained home is fresh, bright, and airy with cathedral ceilings and coastal interiors.
-All linens are provided and up to six guests and two dogs can be comfortably accommodated.
+The fully self-contained wheelchair-accessible accommodation is a fresh, bright, and airy wheelchair-friendly home with cathedral ceilings and coastal interiors.
+All linens are provided and up to eight guests and two dogs can be comfortably accommodated.

-Seafarers Diamond Beach is an easy 3.5-hour drive north of Sydney and just 15 minutes north of popular Forster Tuncurry.
+Seafarers Diamond Beach Resort is a 3.5-hour drive north of Sydney and just 15 minutes north of popular Forster Tuncurry.

 Advise tour guides of the access needs of guests at the time of booking (includes pick up and drop off requirements)